Ramapough Mountain Indians: Controversy over origins

-Before 1870, the State of New Jersey Census had only three racial or ethnic categories for residents: White, Black (free), and Black (slave), the same categories as were used in the slave states.
+Before 1870, the State of New Jersey's census had only three racial or ethnic categories for residents: White, Black (free), and Black (slave), the same categories as were used in the slave states.
 Census enumerators tended to use black as the category for any people of color, including Indians.
+New Jersey passed a gradual abolition law in 1804 to end slavery; children born to slave mothers were born free.
+The state retained slaves born before the law in an indentured status.
+By a law of 1846, it reclassified them as apprentices, "apprenticed for life".
+The last slaves in New Jersey were not freed until 1865 and passage of the Thirteenth Amendment.
 In 1870, New Jersey began recording Indians (Native Americans) as a separate category in its census; 16 were identified by census enumerators that year.

 A less common theory of ancestry was that the Ramapough were Indian people who had been held as slaves by colonists.

-With increasing interest and research in Native American history, a 1984 symposium was held on the Lenape.
+With increasing interest and research in Native American history, a symposium was held during 1984 on the Lenape.
 James Revey (Lone Bear), then chairman of the New Jersey Indian Office, said that "Mountain Indians" were descendants of Lenape who had retreated into the mountains of western and northeastern New Jersey and southwestern New York during the colonial era.
-Other scholars, such as Herbert C. Kraft, have documented that some Munsee-speaking Lenape moved into the Ramapo Mountains to escape colonial encroachment.
+Other scholars, such as Herbert C. Kraft, have documented that some Munsee-speaking Lenape relocated into the Ramapo Mountains to escape colonial encroachment.

 Kraft noted, as did Cohen (see below), that there was a gap in "the genealogical record between about 1790-1830 that prevented his assembling with exactitude individual relationships between most of the Hackensack Valley settlers and those of the Ramapo Mountains."
 In his own work, Kraft has not attempted to establish genealogical links between the present-day Ramapough and colonial-era Indian tribes.

-According to Catalano and Planche, consultants for the tribe in its recognition process, Cohen's work has been criticized by the genealogists Alcon Pierce and Roger Joslyn.
-Catalano said that Cohen had no professional credentials in genealogy and that the BIA found much of his genealogical work lacking.
+According to Catalano and Planche, consultants for the tribe for its recognition process, Cohen's work has been criticized by the genealogists Alcon Pierce and Roger Joslyn.
+Catalano said that Cohen had no professional credentials in genealogy, and that the BIA found much of his genealogical work lacking.

 Edward J. Lenik, an archeologist and author of a 1999 book about the Ramapo Indians, writes:

 The archaeological record indicates a strong, continuous and persistent presence of Indian bands in the northern Highlands Physiographic Providence-Ramapos well into the 18th century.
 Other data, such as historical accounts, record the presence of Indians in the Highlands during the 19th and 20th centuries.
 Oral traditions, and settlement and subsistence activities are examined as well.
-Native American people were a significant element among the primary progenitors of the Ramapo Mountain People ...
+Native American people were a significant element among the primary progenitors of the Ramapo Mountain People...